PATRIC3/p3_docs/docroot/user_guides/services/phylogenetic_tree_building_service.md

 # Phylogenetic Tree Building Service

 ## Overview
 The Phylogenetic Tree Building Service enables construction of custom phylogenetic trees for up to 50 user-selected genomes.
-The service builds trees using conserved protein sequences, which is the same methodology used to build the public genus-level phylogenetic trees in the PATRIC website.The service returns a Newick file which can be downloaded or viewed in html or rendered in the interactive Phylogenetic Tree Viewer in PATRIC.
+The service returns a Newick file which can be downloaded or viewed in html or rendered in the interactive Phylogenetic Tree Viewer in PATRIC.

 ### See also
 * [Phylogenetic Tree Building Service](https://patricbrc.org/app/PhylogeneticTree)